Nestlé Violet Crumble

 ** We can’t really claim that she’s an Aussie; it’s just our tendency to do so when foreigners become famous (ie Crowded House and Russell Crowe are from New Zealand).
 Livvy-babes was raised in England until her early teens; moved to Oz and became fairly well-known only to move to the US at the height of her ‘Grease’ fame and happily settled there in her slide into obscurity.
 These days she only bothers to visit Australia for the occasional well-paid appearance at a royal variety performance or ‘Carols by Candlelight’ concert.

-Filed in Reviews under australia, honeycomb, milk, nestle
+- Filed under australia, honeycomb, milk chocolate, nestle.

 well that thing really looks like you could write with it on a chalk board. i am happy you reviewed this for me so i never have to buy this by mistake. i dont know if it is appropriate to do here, but i just today bought a plate of lindt hot mango chocolate for a stunning 2.70€ and i dont know if its because i am only an intermediate chocolate gourmet or what, but for me it seems a little “ordinary” despite the fact it is very tasty…